tadscottsmith/trunk-recorder/docs/Install/INSTALL-PI.md

 # Raspberry Pi / Debian

 Smaller radio systems can be covered using a Raspberry Pi.
-If you are interested in doing this, you should really get a Pi 4.
+If you are interested in doing this, you should really get a Pi 4 or better yet, a Pi 5.
 It maybe possible to get things running on an older Pi, but you often get unexpect behavior and errors.
-A Pi 4 can handle 3-4 simulatanious recordings.
+A Pi 4 can handle 3-4 simultaneous recordings.
 Make sure you have a good power supply.
 Also pay attention to heat.
 If the Pi gets too hot, it will slow down.
 A good case or fan can help keep it going full tilt.
-You can also just run debian on a NUC or Miniform PC.
-These commands will work with a vaneilla debian install as well.

 ## RaspberryOS (aka Raspbian)